NVIDIA/NeMo-Guardrails/docs/getting_started/4_input_rails/README.md

 ## More on Input Rails

 Input rails also have the ability to alter the message from the user.
-By changing the value for the `$user_message` variable, the subsequent input rails and dialog rails will work with the updated value.
+By changing the value for the `$user_message` variable, the subsequent input rails and dialog rails work with the updated value.
 This can be useful, for example, to mask sensitive information.
 For an example of this behavior, checkout the [Sensitive Data Detection rails](../../user_guides/guardrails-library.md#presidio-based-sensitive-data-detection).

 ## Next

-In the [next guide](../5_output_rails), we will be adding output moderation to our InfoBot.
+The next guide, [Output Rails](../5_output_rails), adds output moderation to the bot.